y-scope/yscope-log-viewer/README.md

 [![CLP on Zulip](https://img.shields.io/badge/zulip-yscope--clp%20chat-1888FA?logo=zulip)](https://yscope-clp.zulipchat.com/)

 `yscope-log-viewer` is a tool that can be used to view log files that were compressed using [CLP](https://github.com/y-scope/clp)'s IR stream format.
-The viewer can be used to navigate the log file, filter by log level, pretty print the logs and generate direct links to specific log events.
+It also supports viewing JSON logs.
+The viewer can be used to navigate the log file, filter by log level, view the logs with syntax highlights and generate direct links to specific log events.

 See the [features in development](#features-in-development) section for upcoming features.